marteleira/crowdsourced-beach-data-platform/README.md

 - [ ] Display current temps (requires another api)
 - [ ] Admin panel for beach management and moderation
 - [ ] Implement the flag system with prolog

+- [ ] Disable the "im there" button to hearthbeat on the beach (when im not actually there)...
+- [ ]

 #### Probably wont
 - [ ] Dark mode (Darkmode may be worse to see on the beach)